k4mrul/sre-roadmap/README.md

 ### Orchestration vs. Choreography

 -   **Orchestration:** A central entity controls the flow of a distributed process.
+This can be more complex to manage but provides better control.
 -   **Choreography:** Services communicate directly and autonomously.
+This is often used for loosely coupled systems and can be more scalable but can be harder to reason about.

 ### Causality

 Ensures that events in a distributed system happen in a consistent order.
+This is important for ensuring data consistency and preventing anomalies.

 ### CDN (Content Delivery Network)

 Distributes content across multiple servers to improve performance and availability.
+This is often used for static content like images, CSS, and JavaScript.

 ### Hashing

 Maps large data sets to smaller ones for efficient storage and retrieval.
+This is used for indexing data, caching, and load balancing.

 ### Consistent Hashing

 Ensures that only a small number of keys are affected when a node is added or removed.
+This is used for distributed caching and data partitioning.

 ### Geohashing

 Maps geographic coordinates to a fixed-length string for efficient indexing and querying.
+This is used for location-based services and spatial data.

 ### Perfect Hashing

 A hashing technique that guarantees no collisions.
+This is used for scenarios where collisions are unacceptable, such as in compilers and database indexes.

 ### Read-heavy vs. Write-heavy Impacts